Measure for Measure | Theatre Review

 The original play, by Shakespeare, ends in silence and you never know what Isabelle’s response is.
 But in this adaptation, Isabelle screams.
 Gutturally, furiously, frustratedly screams.
 The scene then changes to the modern version where we see the same thing happen again, but this time to Angelo.

 Hayley Atwell as Isabelle was particularly powerful.
-Her rendition of Isabelle as a nun and then an all-powerful female judge were rapturous.
-You couldn’t take your eyes off of her, she commanded her roles.
-Her comedic timing was perfect – better than some in the play – and her emotions were beautifully portrayed.
+Her rendition of Isabelle as a nun and then an all-powerful female judge was rapturous.
+You couldn’t take your eyes off of her.
+She commanded her roles.
+Her comedic timing was perfect – better than others in the play – and her emotions were beautifully portrayed.

-Jack Lowden, who played Angelo, was stronger as the modern day victim version of Angelo than as the menacing, controlling version of Angelo.
-But his acting in the second half was intensely gripping and he got that character (Isabelle’s, technically) a lot more than Angelo the evil.
+Jack Lowden, who played Angelo, was stronger as the modern-day victim version of Angelo than as the menacing, controlling version of Angelo.
+But his acting in the second half was intensely gripping.
+He got that character (Isabelle’s, technically) a lot more than Angelo the evil.
 I could have watched him all day at that point

-Honorary mentions go to Nicholas Burns who played the Duke – he made me love him and hate him in equal measure – and Adam McNamara as Provost – I really felt for him and thought his character and portrayal was the noblest of the whole play.
+Honorary mentions go to Nicholas Burns who played the Duke.
+He made me love him and hate him in equal measure.
+And Adam McNamara as Provost.
+I really felt for him and thought his character and portrayal were the noblest of the whole play.

 Overall, this is probably the most important play I’ll see this year.

-As much as I enjoyed the first half of the play and found it gripping and enjoyable to watch, I think the messages would have been clear and more intense if they had focused entirely on the second half.
-If some of the characters had been more developed it would have been a groundbreaking adaptation for simply showing an underrepresented version of events.
+As much as I enjoyed the first half of the play and found it gripping and enjoyable to watch.
+I think the messages would have been clear and more intense if they had focused entirely on the second half.
+If some of the characters had been more developed it would have been a groundbreaking adaptation.

-Whilst I understand why they showed the first half, it’s seemingly sensible to not just show a man’s victimisation during the #MeToo movement when the movement is predominantly about the treatment of women.
-We must remember that a lot of the #MeToo movement is about the treatment of men as well.
+Whilst I understand why they split the play into two.
+I was sensible to not just show a woman’s victimization during the #MeToo movement.
+Although the movement is predominantly about the treatment of women we must remember that the #MeToo movement is also about the treatment of men as well.

-That is why having this play of two perspectives of a man and female’s victimisation is so incredibly important and so powerful.
+That is why having this play of two perspectives of a man’s and a female’s victimization is so incredibly important.
+And so powerful.